Regular Force: History

-Employment & Training
+Employment and training

 Members of the Regular Force can join through job applications, recruitment, or paid education programs.
 When applying to join the Canadian Armed Forces, applicants complete the Canadian Forces Aptitude Test (CFAT) and select up to three preferred positions.
-Members of the Reserves Force can apply to initiate a Component Transfer (CT) online through the Defense Wide Area Network (DWAN) to transition to the Regular Force.
+Members of the Reserve Force can apply to initiate a component transfer (CT) online through the Defence Wide Area Network (DWAN) to transition to the Regular Force.

-Paid Education
+Paid education

-Paid education programs will pay for the complete cost of school fees, including tuition, books, and academic equipment, as well as an annual salary of $27,600 per year with health and dental benefits.
+The paid education programs pay for the complete cost of school fees, including tuition, books, and academic equipment, as well as an annual salary of $27,600 per year with health and dental benefits.
 Graduates of the paid education program are guaranteed a job with the CAF in their field.
 Military commitment with the paid education program requires two months of service for every month of paid education.

 Programs eligible for the paid education program include skilled trades, undergraduate degrees, and graduate specialty programs.

 The Non-Commissioned Member Subsidized Training and Education Plan (NCMSTEP) provides paid education for authorized courses of study.
 This program is for both civilians without CAF service and non-commissioned members of the Regular Force or Reserve Force.
 Non-commissioned members are any military personnel other than officers, who are enrolled in the CAF.

 The Regular Officer Training Plan (ROTP) provides paid education for undergraduate university degrees in Engineering, Science, or Arts, with graduates entering the officer rank upon completion of their degree.
-Applicants can attend either of the two Canadian Military Colleges or at another Canadian university.
-If applicants choose to attend one of the military colleges, they will also receive second language training.
-While enrolled in school, students are enlisted as an officer or naval cadets.
+Applicants can attend either of the two Canadian military colleges or at another Canadian university.
+If applicants choose to attend one of the military colleges, they also receive second language training.
+While enrolled in school, students are enlisted as officer or naval cadets.
 Graduate programs, such as medical or dental training, are also available as part of the paid education program.

-Indigenous Recruitment
+Indigenous recruitment

 There are also recruitment programs for Indigenous peoples, both paid education and designated recruitment.

-The Aboriginal Leadership Opportunity Year (ALOY) offers Indigenous students the opportunity to enroll for one academic year at the Royal Military College in Kingston, Ontario as an officer cadet.
+The Aboriginal Leadership Opportunity Year (ALOY) offers Indigenous students the opportunity to enroll for one academic year at Royal Military College in Kingston, Ontario, as an officer cadet.
 This program includes individual learning plans designed to provide students with smaller learning groups for both non-credit and first-year university-level courses.
 Upon completion of the one-year program, students can apply to complete a degree program at the Royal Military College or join the CAF full-time.

-The Canadian Armed Forces Indigenous Entry Program (CAFIEP) is a three-week training program at either the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec, or at the Canadian Forces Base Halifax, Nova Scotia.
+The Canadian Armed Forces Indigenous Entry Program (CAFIEP) is a three-week training program at either the Canadian Forces Leadership and Recruit School in Saint-Jean-sur-Richelieu, Quebec, or at Canadian Forces Base Halifax, Nova Scotia.
 At the end of the three weeks, recruits return home until the next available Basic Training course.